 An underage drunk driver who ran a stop sign killed our client’s husband.
 Our investigation identified the source of his alcohol and interviews with other young people proved that the store often sold to minors.
 The high school cheerleaders testified that they bought beer on game nights while wearing their cheerleading uniforms.
 The case settled on the eve of trial for more than $1 million.

-For seven years, our clients, both husband and wife, operated an outstanding child day care center in Palm Beach County without any complaints or allegations of improper conduct of any kind.
-This all changed when a Palm Beach County Sheriff was “too quick on the trigger” and arrested D.R. on a capital felony, without probable cause, violating his Fourth Amendment rights.
+For seven years, our clients, both husband and wife, operated an outstanding child day care center without any complaints or allegations of improper conduct of any kind.
+This all changed when a County Sheriff was “too quick on the trigger” and arrested our client on a capital felony, without probable cause, violating his Fourth Amendment rights.
 Although the prosecutors refused to even file a criminal case against our client, the arrest caused damage and made it impossible for their business to continue.
 Mr. Hinkle obtained a jury award of $2,000,000.
 Unfortunately, the jury’s findings were reversed.

 Estate of Child v.
 Water Park

 Our client’s child went to a water park with an Aunt.
 Poor lifeguard supervision allowed the child to drown.
 A poorly trained lifeguard saw the child on the bottom of the pool but thought he was a towel and made no immediate effort to rescue the boy.
 A confidential settlement was obtained prior to filing suit.

 Our client sustained a closed head injury after striking a wandering cow in the road.
 We obtained a settlement in the amount of $525,000.